ZDSRepositories/dotwar/API_Manual.md

 Several endpoints have parameters in common: param name | expected format | effect
 ---|---|---
-`html` | Boolean | Determine if JSON or pretty HTML will be returned `filter` | JSON object | Only return entries in list whose key-value pairs match those in `filter` `authcode` | UUID4 string | Unique vessel authcode required for vessel operations
+`html` | Boolean | Determine if JSON or pretty HTML will be returned on successful operation `filter` | JSON object | Only return entries in list whose key-value pairs match those in `filter` `authcode` | UUID4 string | Unique vessel authcode required for vessel operations